A Particle Based Physics Library for Soft-Body Physics

 This plugin is provided free of charge with the purchase of a VICODynamics license.
 If you purchased this plugin through the UE4 Marketplace, you essentially purchased a VICODynamics license with this plugin included.

 Below are a few photos showing the plugin working with UE4 and just some of the features available.

 The entire Example project, shown in the above screenshots, runs at ~7ms on a Core i7 6800k in Single threaded mode.
 That is nearly 50 soft-bodies simulating all at once with particle and rigid-body collision enabled.
-The actual simulation bit only takes ~3ms, the rest is used up by the rather poor PhysX Query performance.
+The actual simulation bit only takes ~1ms with the Rigid Body collision taking ~1.5ms, due to the rather poorly performing PhysX Queries.
 Which is, unfourtinately, out of my hands.
-Enabling multi-threaded mode will nearly half that down to ~4.5ms-5ms and going even furher: the entire simulation can be setup to run completely asynchronously to the game thread!
+The Simulation and Collision all take ~3ms.
+Enabling multi-threaded mode will nearly half that down to ~1.5ms-2ms and going even further: the entire simulation can be set-up to run completely asynchronous to the game thread!

 Feature Rundown Video

 This video does a quick rundown of the features in VICODynamics.

 Here is a video of a Showcase level created using many features of VICODynamics.
 Captured in realtime on an i7 6800k with a GTX 1080 ti at 4k 60fps.